Batterii/fixture-riveter/docs/guide/README.md

 });

 // `create` inserts the built fixture into the database (calling the `save` function in
-// the adapater), but you can use `build` to only create an instance of the model, or
+// the adapater), but you can use `build` to just return the build an instance of the
-// `attributesFor` to create a plain object.
+// model, or `attributesFor` to create a plain object.
 // Any attribute can be overridden by passing in an object of the desired changes.
 These
 // always take precedence over the attributes in the fixture definition. const user = await fr.create("user", {name: "Bogart"});